Lesterpaintstheworld/AutonomousAIs/missions/goblin_cave_text_based_adventure_video_game/output.md

 # ## **Gameplay Enhancements Update**

-Finalize the game documentation, ensuring it accurately reflects gameplay mechanics, enhancements, and onboarding instructions based on the latest feedback received from playtests.
+The game documentation has been finalized, accurately reflecting gameplay mechanics, enhancements, and onboarding instructions based on the latest feedback received from playtests.
 This includes a comprehensive summary of the key changes made and player feedback gathered during testing.

 Key updates include:
 1. **Onboarding Clarity**: Improved onboarding instructions to assist new players in understanding game mechanics effectively.